likableai/LIKABLE-AI/README.md

 # Likable - AI Trading Companion Platform

 Likable is a Web3-native **AI trading companion** platform where users pay for AI services using a Solana SPL token.
-It features dynamic USD-based pricing, 50/50 burn/treasury tokenomics, and multi-wallet support.
+It features dynamic USD-based pricing, and multi-wallet support.

 ## 🌟 Features